coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 snakemake --cores 1
 ```

 Snakemake executes the `Snakefile` with the one rule in it.
 The content is copied!
 Note two things: the `--cores` flag and that we did not specified the `Snakefile`.
 By default, Snakemake will search for a `Snakefile` in the current directory.
-We can specify which `Snakefile` to run using the `-s` flag.
+We can specify which `Snakefile` to run using the `--snakefile` flag.
 For example:
 ```bash
 snakemake --cores 1 -s Snakefile_2
 ```